freebootin/ProgrammingFromTheGroundUp/05-Dealing-With-Files/README.md

 1. Change the size of the buffer.
 See `toupper3.s`.
 1. Rewrite the program so that it uses storage in the `.bss` section rather than the stack to store the file descriptors.
 See `toupper4.s`.
 1. Write a program that will create a file called `heynow.txt` and write the words "Hay diddle diddle!" into it.
 See `hdd.s`

+### Going Further

+1. What difference does the size of the buffer make?
+If the buffer is too small it will not hold all the data you want to store in it.
+If you make it too big then you are just wasting memory.
+1. What error results can be returned by each of these system calls?
+Each of the system calls used in this chapter will return a value of -1 if an error occurs.
+And, most will set `errno` with a more detailed error.
+This is especially true for `open`.
+1. Make the program able to either operate on command-line arguments or use `STDIN` or `STDOUT` based on the number of command-line arguments specified by `ARGC`.
+See `toupper-cli.s`.
+1. Modify the program so that it checks the results of each system call, and prints out an error message to `STDOUT` when it occurs.